Microservices in .NET 5/6+

 - each new .NET will come just one year after the previous major version

-- only even-numbered releases will be long-term support
+- only even-numbered releases will be a long-term support

 - the long-term support period will be only three years